 Maine

-Maine has not yet released a request for proposal (RFP) for Stewardship Organizations (equivalent to PRO), but the CAA highlights that they plan to respond to the RFP—expanding its reach to all five EPR for packaging programs in the United States.
+Maine has not yet released a request for proposal (RFP) for Stewardship Organizations (equivalent to PRO), but the CAA highlights that they plan to respond to the RFP—expanding its reach six EPR for packaging programs in the United States (all except Washington).

 Key Dates for Maine's EPR program in 2025